 Dahong’s thesis work characterized the function of an RNA-binding protein Shep in maturation of the Drosophila nervous system in the laboratory of Dr. Randall Hewes at the University of Oklahoma.
-He received a K99 career transition award and is currently studying insulator-mediated regulation of the transcriptome, epigenome, and 3D chromatin structure during neuronal maturation of both Drosophila and mice.
+He obtained a K99 career transition award and is currently studying insulator-mediated regulation of the transcriptome, epigenome, and 3D chromatin structure during neuronal maturation of both Drosophila and mice.
 He will become an Assistant Professor in the Department of Biochemistry at the Jacobs School of Medicine & Biomedical Sciences at SUNY at Buffalo in January 2024.

 Yang’s thesis work at China Agricultural University in Beijing focused on data classification methods and an online data sharing platform for multi-source plant electrophysiological data.
 He went on to do a postdoc in the laboratory of Dr. Zhengqing Ouyang at the Jackson Laboratory for Genomic Medicine and University of Massachusetts at Amherst where he developed algorithms for single cell transcriptome analysis and a database for RNA structures.
 He developed the DiffChIPL algorithm for differential peak analysis and is currently utilizing neural networks to model how 3D genome organization influences gene expression.

 Irene obtained a B.A. in Biology from Concordia College and an M.S. in Molecular and Cellular Biology from Long Island University.
 She then went on to perform research on the effect of DNA damage on gene expression in the laboratory of Dr. David Scicchitano at New York University.
 Irene is enrolled in the Computational Biology, Bioinformatics, and Genomics Ph.D. program at the University of Maryland and is a member of the Graduate Partnerships Program at NIH.
 She is studying the interplay between transcription and genome organization.

 Savanna graduated from Brevard College with a B.S. in Biology and worked in the Molecular Diagnostic Lab at the Greenwood Genetic Center.
 She is now enrolled in the Molecular and Cellular Biology Ph.D. program at the University of Maryland and is a member of the Graduate Partnerships Program at NIH.
-Savanna is studying mechanisms of chromatin insulator regulation.
+Savanna is studying mechanisms of chromatin insulator regulation and 3D genome organization.

 Saumya graduated with a B.S. in Biochemistry and Cell Biology from the University of California, San Diego.
 At UCSD she worked in the laboratory of Dr. Stephen Mayfield to optimize recombinant protein expression in green algae.
 She studied conserved functions of insulator proteins in the mouse nervous system.
 Saumya is currently a Ph.D. student at the University of Oregon.